 Question: Am I eligible for alimony and child support?

-Answer: Child Support is established by child support guidelines online pharmacy canada reviews based upon the income of the parties and coupled with the parenting plan in place.
+Answer: Child Support is established by child support guidelines based upon the income of the parties and coupled with the parenting plan in place.
 Alimony is also an available option in both Massachusetts and New Hampshire on cases where there is a large disparity in income and also depending upon the length of the marriage along with various other factors.
 Alimony is generally not awarded in short term marriages and is dealt with on a case by case basis.

 Question: How do we develop a parenting plan for our children?

 Answer: A parenting plan is developed by the parties and the court based upon the ages, needs, educational activities and extracurricular activities of the children.
 In addition, geography may play a part in parenting plans as it is much easier to have a flexible parenting plan when two parents live close to one another.
 Parenting plans for children of parents who live far apart differ greatly and are dealt with by the courts on a case by case basis.
 The Law Offices of Andrew J. Schultz, P.C. recognizes the sensitive nature of parenting plans of children and will work with our clients extensively to achieve the best possible result in this regard.